bkw777/WP-2_IC-Card/README.md

   * Shift & wiggle the case halves back & forth a little while while closing so that the grabber handles get pushed to the sides of the chips where there is just enough room for them so they don't put pressure on the lcd.

 * On the card, solder-jumper JP1: open 1-2, close 2-3.
-  (Scratch the copper link connecting the R/W & /WE pads by default, join S3 to /WE with a solder blob.)
+  Scratch the copper link connecting the R/W & /WE pads by default, and bridge the S3 & /WE pads with solder.
-  JP1 may be left like this.
+  JP1 may be left like this, you don't have to restore the original connection.
+The card is still compatible with any other normal un-modded WP-2 or clone.

 * Find Ben Grimmett's software in the files section of the [Model-T Computers](https://www.facebook.com/groups/Model.T.Computers/files/files) group on Facebook.

-### Write to the ROM card using an eprom programmer
+### Write to the ROM card, option 2:  Using an eprom programmer

 * On the card, solder-jumper JP1: open 2-3, close 1-2.
   (Remove any solder blob joining S3 to /WE, add a solder blob joining R/W to /WE if not already connected by a copper trace.)